minimal-ui-kit/minimal-shared/packages/minimal-hooks/README.md

+# @minimals/hooks

-# Some common hooks used for Minimal UI and Zone UI
+Shared hooks used by Mnimal UI and Zone UI.

 - useBoolean
 - useClientRect